 Fill out the form to access the PDF report

-In this infographic fact sheet, we take a look at the profiles of 75 FP&A senior management roles from tech and SaaS growth companies: where they are based, what degrees they graduated from and what prior experiences they had.
-With this information, you should get a better idea of what makes a FP&A Manager or VP and what skills and qualifications you can look out for.
+In this infographic fact sheet, we take a look at the profiles of 75 FP&A senior management roles from tech and SaaS growth companies: where they are based, what degrees they graduated with, and what prior experiences they had.
+With this information, you should get a better idea of what makes an FP&A manager or VP and what skills and qualifications to look for.

-FP&A is a strategy finance teams use to analyze the financial health of an organization.
-As a financial analyst, FP&A professionals focus on forecasting, reporting, and analyzing data in order to set and meet financial goals.
-By using these techniques, an FP&A financial planner is able to assist SaaS CFOs and other top-level executives in creating better cash flow management, financial models, and forecasting plans for the company.
+What is the role of FP&A in a business and how does it contribute to its actual performance?
+FP&A is one strategy finance teams use to analyze the financial health of an entire organization.
+As financial analysts, FP&A professionals focus on forecasting, reporting, and analyzing data to set and meet financial goals.
+By using these techniques, an FP&A financial planner is able to assist SaaS CFOs and other executive leadership in creating better cash flow management, financial models, and forecasting plans for the company.
 This deep-dive financial analysis provides actionable insight, helping to achieve more accurate forecasting, budgeting, and financial planning.

-If you're wondering who is in charge of analyzing financial data and creating budget models, it's the FP&A manager or financial analyst.
-Below, we will be looking at how a FP&A position differs from other strategic roles within a company.
+If you are wondering which FP&A roles are in charge of analyzing financial data and creating budget models, it is the FP&A manager or financial analyst.
+Below, we will be looking at how an FP&A role differs from other strategic positions within a company.

-One of the most common misconceptions is that a FP&A manager is the same as an accounting manager.
-However, these roles differ greatly and are both needed in order to support a company's overall financial goals.
-While both positions use financial statements in their work, how they analyze the data and what they do with that information is what separates them apart.
+One of the most common misconceptions is that an FP&A manager is the same as an accounting manager.
+However, these two strategic roles differ greatly and are both needed to support a company's overall financial goals.
+While both financial positions use financial statements in their work, how they analyze the data and what they do with that information separates them apart.

 Accounting managers oversee the financial data of a company.
 Aside from creating reports, an accountant also provides feedback and suggestions based on the financial statements they have collected and analyzed.
 Where FP&A managers differ is that these professionals use the same financial statements to help with forecasting, budgeting, and planning initiatives.
-By analyzing a company's overall financial health, FP&A professionals are able to help senior management close any gaps with their financial structure, take advantage of financial opportunities, and ultimately set goals for the organization.
+By analyzing a company's overall financial health, FP&A professionals can help senior management close any gaps in their financial structure, take advantage of financial opportunities, and ultimately set goals for the organization.

-In simpler terms, accounting managers are more backward-looking while FP&A managers are forward-looking.
-With this information in mind, it's important to also note that both teams are needed to push the company forward.
+In simpler terms, accounting managers are more backward-looking while FP&A roles are forward-looking.
+With this information in mind, it is also important to note that both executive teams are needed to push the company forward.

 Here are some quick takeaways on the FP&A manager role:

-Within the full fact sheet you will find more details like demographics, educational background and certifications, years of work experience and salary ranges by location.
-Building effective FP&A teams begins with finding the right person to lead the charge.
+Within the full fact sheet, you will find more details like demographics, educational background and certifications, years of work experience, and salary ranges by location.
+Building an effective FP&A team begins with finding the right person to lead the charge.

-Discover more about these roles by downloading the infographic, and get the search going for your FP&A Manager now!
+Discover more about these FP&A roles by downloading the infographic, and get the search going for your business leader now!